JasonLocklin/Dissertation/SA/Introduction.md

-adaptation as a tool for examining the types of perceptual bias observed in neglect, and as a first step toward assessing it as an alternative to prism adaptation for the rehabilitation of the dissorder.
+adaptation as a tool for examining the types of perceptual bias observed in neglect, and as a first step toward assessing it as an alternative to prism adaptation for the rehabilitation of the disorder.
 Despite it's relatively long history of use in psychophysics, the application of saccadic adaptation in clinical research has not been well established, and where it has, it has almost exclusively been with disorders involving cerebellar